Flight-Free-UK/flight_free_uk_website/source/posts/flight-free-for-2021-cheyenne-loana.html.markdown

 > “Quitting flying has allowed me to discover wonderful places by train and bus, proving that great adventures are possible with slow and low emission travels.”

 I understand that the decision to go flight-free (for however long one decides) is not always taken lightly.
-I have friends and family living overseas and this year's decision to pledge flight-free came with a great challenge:
-This month, it's my dear friend's wedding in Canada.
+I have friends and family living overseas and this year's decision to pledge flight-free came with a great challenge: this year, it's my dear friend's wedding in Canada.
 We have dreamt about our reunion on her wedding day even before she had a boyfriend!
 Thus, I thought about my pledge very carefully.

 > “It is more important than ever for us to stay grounded and reduce our carbon emissions as best as we can – individually and collectively.”